mmehr1988/fuzzy-giggle/README.md

 A simple project management system that has full CRUD functionality.
 Users can add their projects, connect projects to clients, and a page which shows all the information including the client information as well as an area to update the details.

-For the backend, the app uses GraphQL & Express along with MongoDB for database management.
-For the frontend, the app uses Apollo Client.
+For the backend, this app uses [GraphQL](https://www.npmjs.com/package/graphql) & [Express](https://www.npmjs.com/package/express) along with [MongoDB](https://www.mongodb.com/atlas/database) for database management.

+For the frontend, this app uses [Apollo Client](https://www.apollographql.com/docs/react/) to interact with the backend and [React Bootstrap](https://react-bootstrap.netlify.app/) for the UI/UX.

 ## Technologies